CLooker/StarWarsRPG/README.md

 You will be given 4 characters to choose.
 You choose your character by clicking on their image.

-You will then be give 3 enemies to choose.
+You will then be given 3 enemies to choose.
 You choose your enemy by clicking on their image.

 You are now prepared to battle!